segmentio/segment-docs/src/protocols/faq.md

 All users with Protocols admin or read-only permissions can view transformations.

-### Why can't we support transformations for device-mode destinations?
+### Why can't Segment support transformations for device-mode destinations?

 Transformations introduce advanced logic that at scale may impact performance of client-side libraries.
 If you are interested in testing new functionality which supports device-mode destination transformations in analytics.js, contact your account rep.